aws-samples/siem-on-amazon-opensearch-service/docs/configure_aws_service.md

 [View this page in Japanese (日本語)](configure_aws_service_ja.md) | [Back to README](../README.md)

-On this page, we’ll walk you through how to load logs from each AWS service into SIEM on Amazon ES.
+On this page, we’ll walk you through how to load logs from each AWS service into SIEM on Amazon OpenSearch Service.
 Follow the steps below to configure each AWS service.

 ## Table of contents